Netthacker/Netthacker/README.md

-# Welcome to My Development Portfolio
+# Welcome to My GitHub

 Hello!
 I am Lucas Brigido, a developer passionate about creating innovative and efficient solutions.
 This repository is a summary of the projects and technologies I work with.
 Feel free to explore and learn more about my experience and skills.